Samtroulcode/dotfiles/README.md

 #### Config tips

-to watch youtubes videos without ads, there is 2 methods actually.
-You can watch the youtube video in mpv by binding a shortcut like that :
+to watch youtubes videos without ads, i know 3 methods actually.
+You can simply watch the youtube video in mpv by binding a shortcut like that :
 ```python
 config.bind('<Ctrl+/>', 'hint links spawn mpv {hint-url}')
 ```